Posts

 Image

 "Sometimes the problem is to discover what the problem is."
 (Gordon Glegg, The Design of Design , 1969) As software engineers, we often frame problems poorly.
 Sometimes we frame problems in a way that is inflexible, overly-literal, convenient, laden with implicit assumptions or just plain wrong.
-The financial impact of this can be enormous: undertaking the "critical" re-platforming project that never finishes, grinds the business to a halt and causes a company to lose faith in its engineering organization; building features that are well-intended but barely used or even worse, ripped out, because they were poorly conceived; reduced time-to-market and revenue for those capabilities that are needed; and finally, we drastically reduce our potential effectiveness as problem solvers and most of the time we don't even realize it.
-Like high blood pressure, poor problem-framing can be the silent killer when developing software: it can destroy value delivery and we ofte
+The financial impact of this can be enormous: undertaking the "critical" re-platforming project that never finishes, grinds the business to a halt and causes a company to lose faith in its engineering organization; building features that are well-intended but barely used or even worse, ripped out, because they were poorly conceived; slower time-to-market and reduced revenue for those capabilities that are actually needed; and finally, we drastically reduce our potential effectiveness as problem solvers and most of the time we don't even realize it.
+Like high blood pressure, poor problem-framing can be the silent killer when developing software: it can destroy value deli

 Who Are You Growing?